 Heat is not just a matter of discomfort.
 It is often the most vulnerable neighbors who are most exposed to heat and least resourced to adapt: small businesses with lost foot traffic, kids unable to play outside, isolated seniors, and families unable to keep up with increased energy costs for air conditioning.
-Cascading consequences of heat suggest the interconnected nature of risk: small businesses with months of lost foot traffic reduce revenue and jeopardize business sustainability.
-Livelihoods might therefore be lost and important community resources eliminated for residents.
+Cascading consequences of heat suggest the interconnected nature of risk: small businesses with months of lost foot traffic reduce revenue and jeopardize business sustainability, livelihoods, and important community resources for residents.

-hoods where streets were designed to channel the sea air through open boulevards and a dense canopy of trees provides shade and moves cool air through buildings.
+Urban Heat impacts are felt even in Tel Aviv-Yafo neighborhoods where streets were designed to channel the sea air through open boulevards and a dense canopy of trees provides shade and moves cool air through buildings.
 In others, such as those in the south of Tel Aviv, where the streets are more exposed to the sun and have limited tree canopy cover, communities have access to fewer resources to adapt.